muachilin/EDA_program/README.md

   ----------

   1. Sweep
-     > - Remove the gates that cannot be reached from POs
+     >Remove the gates that cannot be reached from POs

   2. Optimization
-     > - Perform trivial circuit optimizations including constant propagation and redundant gate removal.
+     >Perform trivial circuit optimizations including constant propagation and redundant gate removal.

   3. Strash
      > - Merge the structurally equivalent gates.
 After the merger, the fanouts of the merged gate will be re-connected to the gate that merges it.